drvinceknight/amwoss/README.md

 Features

-- An excellent resource for scholars of applied mathematics and/or operational research, and indeed any academics who want to learn how to use open-source software
+- An excellent resource for scholars of applied mathematics and operational research, and indeed any academics who want to learn how to use open-source software.
-- Offers more general and accessible treatment of the subject than other texts, both in terms of programming language but also in terms of the subjects considered
+- Offers more general and accessible treatment of the subject than other texts, both in terms of programming language but also in terms of the subjects considered.
 - The R and Python sections purposefully mirror each other so that a reader can read only the section that interests them.
-- An accompanying open source code repository with source files and further examples.
+- An accompanying open source repository with source files and further examples.

 ## Chapter abstracts